morleym/furtive-handbook/docs/format-guides-overview.md

 ---
-id: format-basics
+id: format-guides-overview
-title: Format Basics
+title: Format Guides Overview
-sidebar_label: Format Basics
+sidebar_label: Format Guides Overview
 ---

-This is a quick walkthrough of how I've formatted my format guides!
+This is a quick walkthrough of how I've formatted my format guides.

 ## How it Works